4 Investing Strategies to Navigate Singapore's Stock Market

 Suggestion: Try out Regular Savings Plans like DBS’ Invest Saver, OCBC’s Blue Chip Investment Plan or PhillipCapital’s Share Builders Plan.
 For example, DBS’ Invest Saver allows you to invest a fixed sum from your savings account every month.
 All you have to do is to choose a monthly investment amount and the ETF that you would like to invest in.
 Once that is set up, DBS’ Invest Saver automatically invests the fixed monthly investment amount for you by buying the ETF you have chosen every month.

 2. Passive Investing: For Those Who Are Too Busy To Invest

 The most common excuse for not investing in the stock market is that you are too busy and you don’t have the time to constantly monitor individual stock counter prices.
 While that might be true, being busy isn’t a valid excuse for not being invested.
 Why?
 That’s because you can always turn to passive investing.

 But you are not just limited to investing in the STI ETF.
-Sometimes, STI might not be the best index to be investing in, especially if you are looking for more capital gain.
 You can also choose to be passively invested in other major indices like S&P 500 or Hang Seng Index through ETFs.

 Suggestion: Try out robo-advisors like StashAway, AutoWealth or Smartly.
 For example, StashAway assesses your risk profile and investment goals when signing up.
 Then based on your risk profile and investment goals, it automatically invests your money in selected portfolios that suit you.
 It is akin to having your personal wealth manager at a low cost.